amirghedira/amir-platform-api/readme.md

 The first main libraries are:

 [nodemon](https://www.npmjs.com/package/nodemon):
-Is a very useful tool , actually with nodemon you don't need to stop the server and rerun it again whenever you update your code.
-Actually when you save changes the server restart automatically.Also with nodemon installed you can created a file named nodemon.json in which you store your environment variables (process.env.VARIABLE)
+It is a very useful tool, actually with nodemon you don't need to stop the server and rerun it again whenever you update your code.
+Actually, when you save changes, the server restart automatically.
+Also with nodemon installed you can create a file named nodemon.json in which you store your environment variables (process.env.VARIABLE)

 [Express](https://www.npmjs.com/package/express):
 Which is a framework of nodejs , which makes easier handling HTTP request and responses.